Associated Country Women of the World

-The Associated Country Women of the World (ACWW) is the largest international organization for both rural and urban women, with a membership of nine million in over 70 countries.
+The Associated Country Women of the World (ACWW) is the largest international organization for rural women, with a membership of nine million in 82 countries (per 2023).
 ACWW holds a triennial conference and publishes a magazine, The Countrywoman, four times a year.

-Brief History
+History

 Late 19th Century – rural women's groups were set up independently.
 Communication between groups enabled more country women to come together in friendship and work towards similar goals.

 London April 1929 – first International Conference of Rural Women – 46 women from 24 countries attended four-day conference.

 Vienna 1930 – conference decision by the International Council of Women to form a 'Liaison Committee' of rural women's organizations.

 Stockholm 1933 – the committee became the Associated Country Women of the World (ACWW).

 In 1980, the Food and Agriculture Organization honored the Association with a commemorative medal calling it the 50th anniversary.

 In 2013, ACWW-affiliated groups around the world celebrated the 80th anniversary of their founding.
 The British Columbia Women's Institutes marked the occasion with an article by WI Historian, Ruth Fenner.
 This followed her biography of founder, Mrs Alfred Watt.

-August 17–23, 2016 a conference at the University of Warwick.
-The 2019 triennial conference will be in Melbourne, April 4–10, 2019.